Man–Computer Symbiosis: Part V

-Part 5.3. mentions the concept of trie memory.
+Part V C mentions the concept of trie memory.

-Part 5.4. begins initially by surveying the differences between human language and computer language, mentioning as examples of the latter: FORTRAN; the "Information Processing Language" of Cliff Shaw, Allen Newell, Herbert A. Simon, and T. O. Ellis; and ALGOL "and related systems".
+Part V D begins by surveying the differences between human language and computer language, mentioning as examples of the latter: FORTRAN; the "Information Processing Language" of Cliff Shaw, Allen Newell, Herbert A. Simon, and T. O. Ellis; and ALGOL "and related systems".
 Licklider says:

 Licklider says that a challenge is to program computers to devise their own procedures for achieving human-specified goals.

-Part 5.5 ends with a discussion of equipment for "more effective, immediate man-machine communication than can be achieved with an electric typewriter", including desk-surface display and control, large wall display, and automatic speech production and recognition.
+Part V E ends with a discussion of equipment for "more effective, immediate man–machine communication than can be achieved with an electric typewriter", including desk-surface display and control, large wall display, and automatic speech production and recognition.

-References of "Man-Computer Symbiosis"
+References of "Man–Computer Symbiosis"

 At the time, acoustics represented one way a number of budding computer scientists entered the field.
 The work references 26 studies, of which fourteen are concerning acoustic studies and related areas of investigation, and fifteen on computing and studies related to this, including four related to studies on the subject of chess.

 IRE Transactions

-Institute of Radio Engineers (IRE) Transactions ceased publishing during 1962, and is now publishing instead as IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Cybernetics, and IEEE Transactions on Human-Machine Systems.
+Institute of Radio Engineers (IRE) Transactions ceased publishing during 1962, and is now published instead as IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Cybernetics, and IEEE Transactions on Human–Machine Systems.

 Later developments

-During August 1962, Licklider and Welden Clark joint published "On-Line Man-Computer Communication".
+During August 1962, Licklider and Welden Clark joint published "On-Line Man–Computer Communication".

-MIT published a paper during 1966, written by Warren Teitelman, entitled "Pilot: A Step Towards Man-Computer Symbiosis".
+MIT published a paper during 1966, written by Warren Teitelman, entitled "Pilot: A Step Towards Man–Computer Symbiosis".

 At the time of the publication of one paper, during 2004, there were very few computer applications known to the authors, which exhibited the qualities of computers identified by Licklider within his 1960 article, of being human-like with respect to being collaboratory and possessing the ability to communicate in human like ways.
 As part of their paper, the authors (Lesh et al.) mention a discussion of prototypes under development by the Mitsubishi Electric Research Laboratories.